Bus42/Fallout4/NEXUSMODS_DESCRIPTION.md

  No other collections have been tested with this collection.
 It was designed to be a one-shot solution.
 For best stability, do not combine with other collections.
 I have tested literally thousands of mods.
 If there's one you really want and it isn't in here - chances are it was in Fallout Upgrayedded and didn't make the cut for this one.
 Any mods that alter settlements or locations will likely conflict as many locations and settlements are altered.
 Any mods that affect NPC AI will cause conflicts.
 Any mods that alter vanilla quests, such as start mods, will likely cause issues.
 Any mods that affect combat AI will cause conflicts

  That being said, feel free to install your favorite texture mods - the ones in this collection were chosen for a balance of quality and performance.
-Throw all the clothing mods you want at it, but keep in mind all of the vanilla outfits in the base game and all DLC have been replaced and you will already have your choice of up to 3 overrides when building with BodySlide (CBBE, Classy Chassis Outfits, and jumpsuit replacers) plus all of the outfits from Eli's Compendium - modified with CCO.
+Throw all the clothing and weapon mods you want at it.
+Keep in mind all of the vanilla outfits in the base game and all DLC have been replaced and you will already have your choice of up to 3 overrides when building with BodySlide (CBBE, Classy Chassis Outfits, and Jumpsuits) plus all of the outfits from Eli's Compendium - modified with CCO.